 If you have never cooked or baked with blackstrap molasses before, let me introduce you to this healthy sweetener.
 I have been on a mission to optimize my diet for the past year.
 One thing that I consistently could not get enough of from my diet is calcium.
 When you don’t eat dairy products it is not that easy to get enough calcium into your diet.
 I will write more about this another time.
 One of the foods I discovered that has a lot of calcium is blackstrap molasses.
 So instead of simply eating one tablespoon of blackstrap molasses as a therapeutic food (which I don’t find very delicious), I decided to incorporate it into more recipes.
 There will be more recipes featuring this powerhouse ingredient in the near future, so stay tuned.

 You might ask yourself what the heck are blackstrap molasses anyway?
 Blackstrap molasses are a byproduct of sugar cane processing.
 There are different types of molasses depending on how often they have been boiled.
 Blackstrap molasses have been boiled three times and are the most nutrient-dense of molasses with the lowest sugar content.
 Besides calcium, they are packed with other minerals such as copper, iron, magnesium, manganese, and potassium.
 You can find them in most health food stores.
 Look for an unsulfured variety.

 - Pork spare ribs

 These molasses-glazed ribs are made in the oven, so you can enjoy them without having access to a BBQ grill.
 The secret to the juiciness is to cover them for most of the roasting time.
 To avoid the use of aluminum foil I cover the ribs with a baking sheet.
 So for this recipe, you will need two baking sheets.

 I hope you enjoy these delicious ribs.
-Let me know what you think in the comment section below.
+Please leave a comment below if you made and loved these.
 And as always don’t forget to tag me in your food pictures on Instagram